Using ILEVO with Preemergence Herbicides

 Authors

-Kiersten Wise, Purdue University; Daren Mueller, Iowa State University; Bill Johnson, Purdue University; Travis Legleiter, Purdue University; Carl Bradley, University of Kentucky; Martin Chilvers, Michigan State University; Loren Giesler, University of Nebraska-Lincoln; Adam Sisson, Iowa State University; Damon Smith, University of Wisconsin; and Albert Tenuta, Ontario Ministry of Agriculture.
+Kiersten Wise, University of Kentucky; Daren Mueller, Iowa State University; Bill Johnson, Purdue University; Travis Legleiter, University of Kentucky; Carl Bradley, University of Kentucky; Martin Chilvers, Michigan State University; Loren Giesler, University of Nebraska-Lincoln; Adam Sisson, Iowa State University; Damon Smith, University of Wisconsin-Madison; and Albert Tenuta, Ontario Ministry of Agriculture, Food and AgriBusiness

 Sponsors